RebornAdi/HingLM/README.md

 GPT-2's English-trained tokenizer, and whether this translates to downstream performance on a real code-mixed task.

-All experiments were run on a single NVIDIA GeForce RTX 3050 Laptop GPU (4GB VRAM) using ~10.6M–24M parameter decoder-only transformers pretrained from random initialization on a subset of L3Cube-HingCorpus (CC BY-NC-SA 4.0), and fine-tuned on L3Cube-HingLID for downstream language identification.
+All experiments were run using ~10.6M–24M parameter decoder-only transformers pretrained from random initialization on a subset of L3Cube-HingCorpus (CC BY-NC-SA 4.0), and fine-tuned on L3Cube-HingLID for downstream language identification.